CONFIG

 tools.<name>.max_result_chars (unset)int (-1 = unlimited)next turn

-max_steps_per_turn is a cost guard.
-When left at the default, a free model (zero per-token pricing) or a local/ollama one raises the effective ceiling to 1000 (no runaway cost to bound).
-An explicit value you set is always respected — it also bounds loops, refusals, and the TODO guard, not just cost.
+max_steps_per_turn is a runaway-loop backstop, not the cost guard — the cost guard is budget.daily_usd.
+Hitting the cap does NOT fail the turn: the engine forces one tools-off wrap-up reply so the gathered work (and its cost) isn't thrown away.
+When left at the default, a free model (zero per-token pricing) or a local/ollama one raises the effective ceiling to 1000 (no runaway cost to bound); an explicit value is always respected.
+Raise it for agentic profiles whose skills legitimately chain many tool calls.

 tools.budget.per_result_chars caps the size of any tool output the LLM sees in-context, with a … [N chars elided by tool budget] suffix when hit.
 Prevents a single read_file on a 5 MB log from blowing up a turn.
 Per-tool overrides via tools.<name>.max_result_chars — set -1 on read_file if you want the LLM to get the whole source deliberately, or lower a chatty tool's cap.